apache/spark/docs/bagel-programming-guide.md

 ## Where to Go from Here

-Two example jobs, PageRank and shortest path, are included in `examples/src/main/scala/spark/examples/bagel`.
-You can run them by passing the class name to the `run-example` script included in Spark -- for example, `./run-example spark.examples.bagel.WikipediaPageRank`.
+Two example jobs, PageRank and shortest path, are included in `examples/src/main/scala/org/apache/spark/examples/bagel`.
+You can run them by passing the class name to the `run-example` script included in Spark -- for example, `./run-example org.apache.spark.examples.bagel.WikipediaPageRank`.
 Each example program prints usage help when run without any arguments.